petershin/liferay-learn/docs/courses/latest/en/web-site-manager/site-settings/changing-your-public-sites-settings.md

    ![Click Site Configuration to access the general settings for your site.](./changing-your-public-sites-settings/images/01.png)

-1. Fill in the *Description* field: "Get your bonsai maple syrup at Delectable Bonsai!"
+1. Fill in the *Description* field: "Find the perfect glasses at Clarity!"

 1. Click *Save*.